dmihal/fuel-nft-vault-demo/README.md

 ## Advantages over `msg_sender()`

+Similar "vault" contracts written in Solidity would typically use the `msg.sender` value (the account or contract that called the function) as the "owner" of the vault.
+Deposits and withdrawals are possible as long as the transaction is initiated by the stored sender.

 Developers who switch from developing on the EVM/Solidity to developing on Fuel/Sway will typically use the `msg_sender()` function, which aims to emulate the functionality of Solidity's `msg.sender` value.
+However, Fuel's unique transaction model means that there are some limitations of this model.

+While EVM transactions have a single "sender" address that originates the transaction, Fuel's UTXO model means that coins from multiple different wallets may be signed and attached to a single transaction.
+The `msg_sender()` implementation inspects all input coins in a transaction, and will return the address of the owner if all coins are sent from the same address.
+However, if a transaction includes coins from multiple addresses, then `msg_sender()` will not be able to return a result.
+This limits the ability for applications to use sponsored gas payments, predicates, and other novel architectures.

-This technique provides many advantages over using the `msg_sender`
+The NFT technique provides many advantages over using the `msg_sender`:

+* Transactions may include coins from multiple senders, enabling features like gas sponsorship
+* Vaults can be easily transferred from one account to another
+* Wallets can display a user's vault position in the UI